tdegold-tgm/randpass/README.md

 ```

 By default the password length is 14 characters and capital letters, numbers and special characters are included.
 Use the respective arguments to exclude them.
+If the password length needs to be changed type `python randpass.py -l <length>`.

 If default values need to be changed, do so via the `config.json` file.